pj-25/Gameholic/README.md

 # :video_game: Gameholic 🤖
-An open source platform for gameholicws where developers(/learners) to develop, deploy and share their online(/offline) multiplayer games 🕹️ in java.
+An open source platform for gameholics where developers(/learners) develop, deploy and share their online(/offline) multiplayer games 🕹️ in java.
 The idea emphasis on learn-with-fun approach.

 The project is under development as a proof of concept for the [JavaServerClientAPI](https://github.com/pj-25/JavaServerClientAPI).